Effects of Backtracking on PageRank: Introduction

 \quad A non-backtracking walk on a graph $G$ is a random walk which prohibits immediate backtracking.
 Non-backtracking random walks are better able to model systems that are unlikely to visit the same node multiple times in a short period.
 Kitaura et al.~\cite{kitaura2022random} suggest that among these networks are models of memory and local awareness.
 Torres et al.~\cite{torres2021nonbacktracking} have also used non-backtracking to study target immunization of networks.
 It is conjectured that the mixing rate (the rate at which the random walk converges to the unique stationary distribution of the graph) of a non-backtracking random walk is faster than that of a simple random walk (a conjecture proved for a variety of cases) \cite{alon2007non,kempton2016non}.
 This faster mixing rate allows for computationally efficient sampling of vertices, something that has sparked its use in many other applications including an algorithm to replace the power-of-d choices policy in allocation problems \cite{tang2018balanced}, as well as influence maximization \cite{pan2016influence} and calculation of the clustering coefficient of online social networks \cite{iwasaki2018estimating}.

 \quad This study of non-backtracking random walks motivates our work on PageRank variants.
 We build off the work of Arrigo et al.~\cite{arrigo2019non}, Aleja et al.~\cite{aleja2019non}, and Criado et al.~\cite{criado2019alpha} to better understand non-backtracking PageRank and $\mu$-PageRank.
-In Section \ref{section:def-pagerank} we will define non-backtracking, and $\mu$-PageRank.
-In Section \ref{section:mu-pagerank-analysis} we will define $\infty$-PageRank and analyze properties of the the PageRank variants.
-Then in Section \ref{section:clustering} we will define an algorithm for clustering networks based on PageRank and its variants.
+In Section \ref{section:def-pagerank} we will recall the definitions of non-backtracking, and $\mu$-PageRank.
+In Section \ref{section:mu-pagerank-analysis} we will define $\infty$-PageRank and analyze properties of the PageRank variants.
+In Section \ref{section:clustering} we will define an algorithm for clustering networks based on PageRank and its variants.